 At this point in the enrollment cycle, current trends are encouraging.
 If confirmations continue at this pace (400 more than last year) and hold through the summer, we anticipate a substantial increase in freshmen enrollment this fall over last year.
 I invite you to proactively find ways to welcome incoming students to help ensure their arrival on campus in August.
 Concurrently, the number of housing contracts is on the rise and we anticipate full or nearly full occupancy in our residence halls this fall.
 At the same time, comparisons are down with Fall 2015 and total enrollment will likely decline this fall.
 Ohio universities and colleges are feeling the effects of a shrinking pool of prospective students due to demographic changes in the state and Midwest.
 This trend, combined with the impact of such a small freshman class last year, necessitate a collective effort to recruit and retain students.

-Likewise, fundraising shows improvement from FY2016, with donors responding to the Making a Difference Moving Forward campaign that enables their gifts to be applied immediately to student scholarships.
+Likewise, fundraising showed improvement from FY2016, with donors responding to the Making a Difference Moving Forward campaign that enables their gifts to be applied immediately to student scholarships.

 In summary, we have made great progress in improving public perceptions and confidence in our institution, but the effects of the previous year’s turmoil and reduced 2016 cohort will take time to overcome.

 This, in combination with a 3,000-member graduating class this week, ongoing debt burden and uncertainty over the new biennial state budget before the Ohio Legislature, ensure that fiscal challenges will remain with us in the coming years.
 We must redouble our efforts to reduce costs and increase revenue while providing an outstanding educational experience for our students.